agentidea/agentidea.github.io/_posts/2017-05-02-Grant-Steinfeld-CV.md

     SmartOrg, Inc. [Menlo Park]
     Chief Software Architect

-    Architected, created frameworks and assisted coding with Portfolio Navigator and Workbench, browser based decision analysis tools
+    Architected, created frameworks and assisted coding with Portfolio Navigator and Rangal-Workbench, SPA browser client/server decision analysis tools

-    Deployed and supported production environments on-site as well as on Rackspace to DOW Agroscience, Dupont Pioneer, Teva, Cisco, Intel, Boeing and Chevron Texaco
+    Deployed and supported production environments on-site as well as on Rackspace to multiple high profile clients: DOW Agroscience, Dupont Pioneer,
+    Teva, Cisco, Intel, Boeing and Chevron Texaco

 #### January 2000 – January 2002 (2 years 1 month)
     Jefferies Execution Service / Helfant Group [New York] Technical Manager/Senior Architect

     Managed and lead a team of six programmers, to create AgentTrader a Tibco RV FIX hub that even to this day, handles roughly 5% NYSE order routing

 #### January 1988 – January 2000 (12 years 1 month)
     Prudential Securities [New York]
     V.P.
 Futures and Options – Technology

-    Ported the futures and options portfolio trading system to the Web Based Boss 3000 using IBM MQSeries Message Queue and DCOM.
+    Ported the futures and options portfolio trading system to the Web Based Boss 3000 using IBM MQSeries and DCOM.

     Created research and document management tools, migrating Visual Basic tools to early ASP framework.